 In the absence of normal fire frequency and ungulate grazing, bluebunch wheatgrass can become decadent.
 This is apparent by dead centers in the bunchgrasses.
+Fendler threeawn and sand dropseed may increase in the community.
 Some forbs may increase as well as shrubs if present.

 When fires become more frequent than historic levels (20-50 years), bluebunch wheatgrass can be reduced in the plant community.
 Sandberg bluegrass and Fendler threeawn will increase.
 With continued short fire frequency, bluebunch wheatgrass can be completely eliminated along with some forbs.
-These species may be replaced by bulbous bluegrass along with a variety of annual and perennial forbs including noxious and invasive species.
+These species may be replaced by bulbous bluegrass along with a variety of annual and perennial forbs including noxious and invasive plants.
 Cheatgrass may invade the site.
-Some smooth sumac, rabbitbrush, or herbaceous sage if present will resprout.
+Woods' rose and common snowberry, if present, will resprout.
 These fine fuels will increase the fire frequency.